State of CT Honeybee Registration #ENHB.30462

 Stop in to purchase our honey at our retail partner The Pantry, located at 1580 Post Rd, Fairfield.
 Stop in to say hello to Kirsten and Terry, browse their delicious culinary offerings, and pick up some of our Wildflower honey in 8 ounce and 1 pound jars.

-We welcome our newest retail partner Marianna's Pantry, located at 6528 Main Street Trumbull.
+We welcome our retail partner Marianna's Pantry, located at 6528 Main Street Trumbull.
 Stop in to say hello to Melissa and Marina, browse their mouth-watering menu, and purchase some of our Wildflower honey.

 Call Kathy at 203-371-4657